fillefrans/pi/README.md

 There are in fact two namespaces: one namespace organizes objects and components in the web app.
 The other namespace is an addressing namespace that allows message passing between arbitrary parts of the entire system of users, apps and services.

-Over this messaging systme, an app can also communicate with another app or even a specific user session in another app.
+Over this messaging system, an app can also communicate with another app or even a specific user session in another app.

 Any part of the namespace may interact with any other part: server, app, user, module, plugin, component, &c

 As an example: a server script may be invoked by a user session in an app.
-The app can then subscribe to a separate channel where the server script publishes progress events.
+The app can then subscribe to a dedicated channel where the server script publishes progress events.

 Another example: two apps may define a common namespace for exchanging messages and events.
-A server currency exchange rate updating script might post messages with updates to a portfolio server application, or to any users who have subscribed to the service via it's globally known address in the global namespace.
+A server currency exchange rate updating script might post messages with updates to a portfolio server application, or to users who have subscribed to the service via its address in the global namespace.

-Any server script can access the PHP session information for any client, since it is stored in Redis
+Any server software can access the PHP session information for any client, since it is stored in Redis.

 Components can be loaded into apps on the fly, or queued for preloading.
-Scripts and CSS can also be injected into the
+Scripts and CSS can be injected into the DOM in three ways:
+   1. By adding a script-src tag to the DOM (good for using browser cache)
+   2. Loaded over AJAX into the browser
+   3. Loaded over WebSocket, and injected into the DOM

+For 2. and 3., it is possible to cache documents and snippets in HTML5's localStorage

-π is a bare-bones, but extensible, set of libraries that serves as platform for developing real-time client-server web apps/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.
+π is a bare-bones but extensible set of libraries that serves as platform for developing real-time client-server web apps/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.

 π is inspired by flow-based programming and the old-school linux toolset, where specialized agents can be configured into flexible chains of processing.